jrief/django-angular/docs/remote-method-invocation.rst

 ==========================================
 Sometimes you only have to retrieve some data from the server.
-If you prefer to fetch this data using an ordinary GET request, ie. one without the special AngularJS provider ``djangoRMI``, then it is possible to hard-code the method for invocation in the urlpatterns_ inside the URL dispatcher.
+If you prefer to fetch this data using an ordinary GET request, ie. one without the special AngularJS provider ``djangoRMI``, then it is possible to hard-code the method for invocation into the urlpatterns_ inside the URL dispatcher.

 .. _urlpatterns: https://docs.djangoproject.com/en/dev/ref/urls/#django.conf.urls.patterns